• Skip to primary navigation

 10. Bob for apples.

 What could be more fun than bobbing for apples?
 Fill a bucket with water and apples and then dive right in.
-(Probably not the best choice this year, but we won’t always be in the middle of a pandemic right?!)
+It’s always been a favorite of mine.

 11. Dance to Monster Mash.